-In financial year 2020 ("FY2020"), we strengthened the Frontken Group's ("Group") commitments to various aspects of sustainability development, especially on the environment sustainability and emissions and climate changes.
-Our sustainability report covers our accomplishments in FY2020 during which time we took important steps to strengthen and integrate our sustainability vision, which is key to the long-term sustainable growth, development and profitability of the Group.
-We have dedicated additional resources to fully control and integrate our sustainability initiatives.
-These initiatives are aimed to recognise opportunities for profitability, continuous improvement, build enterprise value, preserves business integrity and protects our reputation.
+In FY2021, we further strengthened the Group's commitments to various aspects of sustainability development, especially on the governance, health and safety of our employees, environmental sustainability and emissions and climate changes and sustainable supply chain.
+Our sustainability report covers our accomplishments in FY2021 during which time we took important steps to strengthen and integrate our sustainability vision, which is key to the long-term sustainable growth, development, and profitability of the Group.

+We have dedicated additional resources to fully control, digitize and integrate our sustainability initiatives.
+These initiatives are aimed to recognize opportunities for profitability, continuous improvement, build enterprise value, preserves business integrity, and protects our reputation.

-At the Group level, we build advanced technology to help our customers to develop sustainable products and services that make their critical parts last longer, perform better and look beautiful and recyclable in their critical processes.
-In short, we research, develop and build advanced technology to support and extend the critical processes for our customers' businesses.
-Our technology helps customers to (a) PROTECT the surfaces of their critical parts used in everyday production; (b) PRESERVE their critical parts materials, so that they last longer in everyday production; (c) PROVIDE for a sustainable future via recycling, repairing, refurbishment and re-coating.
-We continue to develop business opportunities in alignment with our Sustainable Development Goals that are most relevant for the Group by re-engineering more shared values from fewer resources and turning societal concerns and environmental challenges into our product and services innovations for our global customers.
-We believe in delivering both stakeholders and social values for the long-term growth by building excellent corporate governance that will contribute positively to the society and the environment.
+At the Group level, we continuously develop advanced technology to help our customers create sustainable products and services that make their critical parts last longer, perform better and look beautiful and recyclable in their critical processes.
+In short, we research, develop, and build unique advanced technology to support and extend the critical processes for our customers' businesses.
+Our technology helps customers to:

+- (a) PROTECT the surfaces of their critical parts used in everyday production; - (b) PRESERVE their critical parts materials, so that they last longer in everyday production; - (c) PROVIDE for a sustainable future via recycling, repairing, re-engineering, refurbishment, and re-coating, etc.

+The Group continuously develop business opportunities in alignment with our Sustainable Development Goals that are most relevant for the Group by re-engineering more shared values from fewer resources and turning societal concerns and environmental challenges into our product and services innovations for our global customers.
+We believe in delivering to both our stakeholders and social values for the long-term growth by building excellent corporate governance that will contribute positively to the society and the environment.

-We have spent considerable time and resources in shifting our business models towards becoming more sustainable.
-We have also focused on identifying new opportunities, as evidenced by our investments in the re-engineering of our water usage and conservation systems as well as our waste treatment and discharge systems, that have become the leader in terms of semiconductor parts processing support technology as well as in environmental sustainability.
+The Group has continuously spent considerable time and resources in shifting our business models towards becoming more sustainable and more digital.
+We have also been successful in identifying new opportunities, as evidenced by our investments in digitization of advanced production system, expanding our production capacity, and the re-engineering of our water usage and conservation systems as well as our waste treatment and discharge systems, which have become the leader in terms of semiconductor parts processing support technology as well as in environmental sustainability.

-Our Board and Management, through our internal and external stakeholders engagement and materiality assessment of our business, had earlier identified key trends and topics that are critical to the continued success of our business, such as reducing emissions to environmental, reducing energy use and waste and improving safety and productivity, creating an inclusive social platform and good corporate governance, business continuity plan, etc. We have always and will continue to constantly review such risks as important opportunities to strengthen our risk management, and create long-term value and sustainable growth for the Group.
+The Group has also continuously engaged our stakeholders on the risk management and materiality assessment of our business; including the key trends and topics that are critical to the continual success of our business, such as reducing emissions to the environment, reducing energy use and waste, and improving safety and productivity, creating an inclusive social platform and good corporate governance, business continuity plan, etc. We have always and will continue to constantly review such risks as important opportunities to strengthen our risk management and create long-term value and sustainable growth for the Group.
 The assessment and improvement of our operational sustainability have been integrated as part of the Group's strategic formulation.
-The Board will continue to provide oversight with the support of the Sustainability Management Committee where the ESG etc are reviewed and implemented.

-In FY2020, the Group continued to improve and strengthen and focus on the six "Core Areas for Action on Sustainability".
-These six dimensions of sustainability development are (a) responsible management; (b) responsible innovation and service; (c) responsible green production; (d) responsible workplace; (e) responsible supply chain; and (f) inclusive society and communities.
-Based on the key issues we identified, we have laid out a set of strategy and long-term goals.
-In the long-term vision, we aim to benchmark our sustainability development with the GRI Framework and United Nations Sustainable Development Goals; Responsible Business Alliance Framework (RBA); Bursa Malaysia FTSERussell ESG Model Framework; and by continuing to make efforts in the economic and ESG dimensions of our business, and make a contribution towards resolving environmental and social issues.
+Based on the key issues we identified, we have laid out a set of strategies and some medium-term and long-term goals.
+In the long-term vision, we aim to benchmark our sustainability development with the GRI Framework and United Nations Sustainable Development Goals; Responsible Business Alliance Framework ("RBA"); Bursa Malaysia FTSE Russell ESG Model Framework; and by continuing to make efforts in the economic and ESG dimensions of our business and make contribution towards resolving environmental and social issues.